arantebw/portfolio/README.md

-# Billy Arante
+# arantebw.github.io

-Hi, I'm Billy!
+Hi, I'm Billy Arante!
 A software developer and IT instructor from Antique, Philippines.

 ## Personal Projects